PeterCookDev/TalksIveEnjoyed/PsychologyLeadership.md

 Takeaway: C4 approach to visualising architecture.
 Documentation often doesn't explain intent or why we do things.
 Writing architecture documentation as a guide book - what to look at, maps, culture, history, what is important to understand.

 - [\* Lars Klint - The Force Awakens: Mastering Your Inner Developer](https://vimeo.com/181413894) [52:01]
+Takeaway: Goals need to push you - write them down.
+Networking is really important.
+Learn how to say no. Surround yourself with people who want more.
+Set goals with your kids.

 - [Maria Khalusova - How to stop wasting your time and start performing useful code reviews](https://www.youtube.com/watch?v=VRnMzMpSeag)  [45:13]
 - [Ross Tuck - Things I Believe Now That I'm Old](https://www.youtube.com/watch?v=ZBiexI2mv-k) [43:34]
 - [Martin Thompson - Engineering You!](https://www.youtube.com/watch?v=NaFiqCjexOs) [45:59]